IwanKaramazow/ReasonDojo/README.md

 ### 4. Fly

-Now that we know the game started (a space has been pressed), it's time to make the bird fly high in the sky.
+Now that we know the game started (a Space has been pressed), it's time to make the bird respond to our commands!

 * Update the bird's `y`-axis position on every draw (when the user is playing) by incrementing its value with `state.acceleration *. deltaTime`
 * Gravity is a thing in the real world.
 Increment the `acceleration ` on every draw with the `gravity` from the `Physics` module.